 14. Eureka Seven ( Rated 7.99 / 10 )

 Eureka Seven is one of the Bones’ longest-standing original properties.
-What starts as a carefree life for Renton soon takes an unexpected turn when he discovers Eureka, the female pilot who falls from her mechanical mecha into his room and convinces him to join Gekkostate’s crew defeat Holland Kruger — the man that killed her father.
+What starts as a carefree life for Renton soon takes an unexpected turn when he discovers Eureka, the female pilot who falls from her mechanical mecha into his room and convinces him to join Gekkostate’s crew defeat Holland Kruger — the man that took the life of her father.

 Minami expressed his love for the series by telling Anime News Network that Eureka Seven is the Bones series he feels closest to.
 He also mentioned how it likely wouldn’t have been made had he stayed at Sunrise.